KairraKat/Latent-Field-Manual/A Grand Latent Tour Section 1.md

-# A Grand Latent Tour Or how to utilise potential emergent properties in Latent Space.
+# A Grand Latent Tour: How to understand potential emergent properties in Latent Space.

 ## **By Kairra and Ari**